havetisy/morphology-aware-transformers/README.md

 ### Framing & BERTology

-Data-centric issue vs. game framing classification in political news using BERT augmented with explicit linguistic knowledge.
+Data-centric issue vs. game framing classification in political news using BERT with explicit linguistic supervision.

-This project investigates how deep linguistic features—covering word classes, grammatical categories (tense, aspect, mood, voice), semantic frames (FrameNet), negation, and discourse markers—can be integrated into pretrained transformer models.
-Experiments fine-tune BERT on a human-annotated corpus of news paragraphs labeled for issue/game framing, comparing baseline text-only models against variants enriched with linguistically motivated phrases.

-In a second experimental setup, the BERT tokenizer and embedding matrix are explicitly extended with domain-specific framing expressions, enabling direct vocabulary injection alongside input-level feature augmentation.
-Results show that both linguistic phrase integration and tokenizer-level vocabulary expansion improve framing detection accuracy, demonstrating the benefits of data-centric linguistic supervision for transformer-based models.
+This project compares baseline BERT models against variants enriched with linguistically motivated phrases and domain-specific framing vocabulary on a human-annotated corpus of news paragraphs.
+In addition to input-level feature injection, the BERT tokenizer and embeddings are extended with framing expressions, showing that both linguistic phrase integration and vocabulary expansion improve framing detection accuracy.

 ---